 New to plant-based eating?
 Start here with this sample day of healthy, plant-based meals and snacks that will satisfy your hunger and provide you with the energy you need to tackle whatever’s on your to-do list.

-For breakfast, pour a bowl of CLIF® Granola, made with hearty clusters of organic oats, almonds, cashews and dried fruits.
-Enjoy with either soy yogurt or soy milk and fresh fruit.
+For breakfast, make a bowl of oatmeal to enjoy with soy yogurt or soy milk and fresh fruit.
 For lunch, enjoy a cup of black bean soup and a hearty salad made with your favorite fresh vegetables, slivered toasted almonds and an olive oil and red wine vinegar dressing.

 Grab a CLIF® Nut Butter Bar for snack made from organic ingredients like nut butters and rolled oats that provide a balanced mix of satisfying nutrients, including 5-7g of plant-based protein (8-10% DV) and 9-11g of whole grains, depending on which flavor you try.
 Lastly, enjoy lentil tacos for dinner, cooked the same way as you would your favorite chicken or beef tacos by swapping in cooked lentils for meat in a 1:1 ratio.
 Season as desired, then tuck into corn or flour tortillas with your favorite toppings.